AtHeartEngineer/ttl/README.md

 This is a circuit that will prove that a peer in a decentralized network has incremented a TTL before forwarding a message.

-This is part of a larger project idea we are exploring [here](https://hackmd.io/dX1qoy6cTtSXJ7TdB8muIw#TTL)
+This is part of a larger project (zk-chat) and is just an idea we are exploring [here](https://hackmd.io/dX1qoy6cTtSXJ7TdB8muIw#TTL)

 ## Problem(s)